tastratton/example-MFM-scraper/readme.md

 # example: data table scraper

-- setting up scraping for the mortgage table requires ***server side code*** due to browser restrictions for cross origin.
+- setting up scraping for the rate table requires ***server side code*** due to browser restrictions for cross origin.

 <details>
 <summary> click here for more info</summary>